 Director of Communications

 He previously managed communications for several Asian American Journalist Association national conventions and served as communications director for the UNITY 2004 convention, which was attended by more than 7,000 journalists of color in Washington, D.C.

-He also previously served as president of the Honolulu Japanese Junior Chamber of Commerce (where he founded the Young Business Roundtable) and is a past chairman of the Young Democrats of Hawai’i and was a member of Hawai’i’s delegation to the 2000 Democratic National Convention.
+Keith also served as president of the Honolulu Japanese Junior Chamber of Commerce (where he founded the Young Business Roundtable) and is a past chairman of the Young Democrats of Hawai’i.
+He was a member of Hawai’i’s delegation to the 2000 Democratic National Convention.

 Keith was born in Hawai’i and attended the University of Hawai’i at Manoa, where he served as student body president and as co-founder and co-chair of the University of Hawai’i Student Caucus.